More Slideshows from eMedicineHealth

 What is Premenstrual Syndrome?

 A week or two before your period starts, you may notice bloating, headaches, mood swings, or other physical and emotional changes.
-These recurring monthly symptoms are known as premenstrual syndrome, or PMS.
+These monthly symptoms are known as premenstrual syndrome, or PMS.
 About 85% of women experience some degree of PMS.
 A few have more severe symptoms that disrupt work or personal relationships, known as premenstrual dysphoric disorder (PMDD).

 Symptoms of PMS: Cravings